Terms and Conditions

 3.7 Synergix expects drivers to take ownership of the job once accepted.
 Problems must be reported early, clearly and honestly.
 Silence, guesswork or late reporting will not be accepted.

-4. Dedicated Vehicle and Co-loading
+4. Dedicated Vehicle, Co-loading and Other Work

 5. Communication and Status Updates